Finn-Land/IoTCourseMP/README.md

-# IoTCourseMP
+# IoTCourseMP Combined repository of Finn, Johannes, Vincent, Stephan and Judit
 Repo for the IoT course, groupname: Magnus Perfectus
-# Combined repository of Finn, Johannes, Vincent, Stephan and Judit

-In this repo there are three different portfolios.
+In this repo there are five different portfolios.
 One for each student.

 ## Finn (student ID (?))
 [Finn](/Finn/README.md)